fredie7385/jsform-proj-one/README.md

 # jsform-proj-one
-signup and login form using jsscript no database
+signup and login form using jsscript, no database